kearnz/NodeBoilerPlate/README.md

 ## About

 Anytime I've learned a new language, I've put off proper package structure, telling myself I'll figure out how to organize my code later.
 I've tried to take a different approach with node.
 This boilerplate is an attempt to set forth a structure that makes sense to me and that I like to use.
 It is in no way the "right" way to do things, and elements may in fact be the wrong way to go, so any advice is welcome!
-I'm planning to evolve this repo anytime I learn new techniques for building projects that utilize Node.js.
+I'm planning to add to this repo anytime I learn new techniques for building projects that utilize Node.js.

 ## Features I Like